 The preferred method of notification is by the injured or ill individual; second by the home station commander.
 The intent is that Family members receive such news from someone with whom they have an established relationship or at least the employee has a relationship.
-In all cases, the home station commander will contact the primary next of kin to ensure notification has occurred.
 The primary next of kin will be provided regular updates on the member's location and condition until considered no longer necessary.